ajpung/colt/README.md

 ## Introduction
 There are many ways to predict the age of horses.
-One common method is to look at the teeth structure and analyze their  wear and material patterning, but this requires the aid of a professional.
+One common method is to look at the teeth structure and analyze their  wear and material patterning, but this requires the aid of a professional, and has not been done via AI.
 Other techniques have been deeply investigated including antler characteristics (mass, size, etc.) as well as body proportions.

 ## Antler characteristics